BluejayTay/word_app_react/README.md

 ## About

 WerdNerd is an app that uses Merriam-Webster&apos;s Collegiate® Thesaurus to create word-matching games for developing one’s vocabulary.
-Users can utilize pre-assembled word-lists for their games, or create their own.
+Users can utilize pre-assembled word-lists for their games, or create their own if they are logged-in.
 Each game pulls randomly-selected synonyms for each word in it&apos;s word-list, so that every game with a given word-list is different!

 How to play: